NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 messages showing what it would have done, and not really create or delete any CloudWatch alarms.

 ### Running as a Lambda function
+A CloudFormation template is included in the repo that will do the steps below.
+Otherwise, here are the steps required to install the program as a Lambda function.
-If you run the program as a Lambda function, you will want to set the timeout to at least two minutes since some of the API calls can take a significant amount of "clock time" to run, especially in distant regions.
+Create a Lambda function and upload the program as the function code.
+Set the set the timeout to at least five minutes since some of the API calls can take a significant amount of "clock time" to run, especially in distant regions.

 Once you have installed the Lambda function it is recommended to set up a scheduled type EventBridge rule so the function will run on a regular basis.

 The appropriate permissions will need to be assigned to the Lambda function in order for it to run correctly.
 It doesn't need many permissions.
 It just needs to be able to:
-* List the FSx for ONTAP file systems
+* List the FSx for ONTAP file systems.
-* List the FSx volume names
+* List the FSx volume names.
-* List the CloudWatch alarms
+* List the CloudWatch alarms.
-* Create CloudWatch alarms
+* Create CloudWatch alarms.
-* Delete CloudWatch alarms
+* Delete CloudWatch alarms.
+You can set resource to "arn:aws:cloudwatch:*:${AWS::AccountId}:alarm:FSx-ONTAP-Auto*" to limit the deletion to only the alarms that it created.
-* Create CloudWatch Log Groups and Log Streams in case you need to diagnose an issue
+* Create CloudWatch Log Groups and Log Streams in case you need to diagnose an issue.

 The following permissions are required to run the script (although you could narrow the "Resource" specification to suit your needs.)
 ```JSON